shineonwcs/auxfm/README.md

 sudo /home/pi/fm_transmitter/fm_transmitter -f 91.3 /home/pi/fm_transmitter/acoustic_guitar_duet.wav | play /home/pi/fm_transmitter/acoustic_guitar_duet.wav
 ```
 ### Transfer your wav files to the pi using ftp. **Note: File names MUST be relatively simple and without spacing, otherwise they will fail to play.**
-You can rename all of the wav files in a directory to simple numbered filenames with:
+You can rename all of the wav files in a directory to names that won't break with detox:
 ```
-ls -v *.wav | cat -n | while read n f; do mv -n "$f" "$n.wav"; done
+detox /path/to/directory/
 ```
 Need to convert your files from mp3?
 Use soxconvert -d /path/to/directory/ (default directory /home/pi/music/) **Note: takes a while and is not very verbose.**
 ```